23rd – 26th November, 2017

 Repacking and restocking Priscilla yesterday afternoon, while a big job, was a great pleasure – it meant our next adventure would begin soon.

 We left Bob and Cathy’s this morning having spent a relaxing couple of days with them and headed south to Dardanup to have lunch with and farewell Fran and Ric.
-As we left Fran and Ric’s our route took us via Gnomesville.
+Leaving Fran and Ric’s our route took us via Gnomesville.

-Leaving them we headed to Mt Barker via Boyup Brook and Frankland River.
+From the gnomes we headed to our overnight stop at Mt Barker via Boyup Brook and Frankland River.
 The wildflowers seem to be inexhaustible with banksias, Geraldton wax and a shrub that’s covered in dark yellow flowers lining the roads we travelled.

 From Dardanup we drove through vineyards and dairy country, then into sheep and wheat country before vineyards and olive orchards took over again at Frankland River.